NeusZimmer/ONNX-Stable-Diffusion-ModularUI/README.md

 Add a clean memory option: changing resolution for the inferences keep garbage in memory, and it ends making an impact on the time needed for the inferences.

-Also: wildcards, live prompts while running multiple iterations, a working deepdanbooru interrogator and resolution increase option. (one of my first tests with a ONNX model, a MS Model ([super-resolution-10.onnx]) to increase file resolution up to crazy sizes by slicing & joining (working , but not for professional uses)
+Also: wildcards, live prompts while running multiple iterations, a working deepdanbooru interrogator and resolution increase option. (one of my first tests with a ONNX model, a MS Model ([super-resolution-10.onnx]) to increase file resolution up to crazy sizes by slicing & joining (working , but not for professional uses) (todo: implement stable diffusion 4x upscale...)

 For DeepDanbooru model, download it from: https://huggingface.co/Neus/Onnx_DeepDanbooru/tree/main